ROCm/amdgpu-docs/docs/conceptual/iommu.rst

 .. note::

-  AMD Instinct accelerators are connected via XGMI links and don't use PCI/PCIe for peer-to-peer DMA.
+  AMD Instinct GPUs are connected via XGMI links and don't use PCI/PCIe for peer-to-peer DMA.
 Because PCI/PCIe is not used for peer-to-peer DMA, there are no device physical addressing limitations or platform root port limitations.
 However, because non-GPU devices such as RDMA NICs use PCIe for peer-to-peer DMA, there might still be physical addressing and platform root port limitations when these non-GPU devices interact with other devices, including GPUs.

 Linux supports IOMMU in both virtualized environments and bare metal.